YaleComputerSociety/website/_includes/playbook/About-Us_Values.md

 ## Focus on impact*

 We are here because we care about our community and we want to see it prosper.
 The opportunity to serve it inspires us to be creative and work hard.
-We make decisions so as to maximize the social value that we deliver to the world.
+We try to make decisions that maximize the social value that we deliver to the world.

 ## Always be learning